-Upon taking the oath of office as Secretary-General in December 2016, Guterres made clear that achieving gender was a top priority during his term in office.
-Among the early milestones, gender balance was achieved among the Secretary-General's Senior Management Group in January 2018, and parity was attained among UN resident coordinators in the field in May 2018.10 Yet gender parity in UN peace operations remains an aspirational goal, with women making-up approximately 28% of international civilian peacekeepers, and 10% of the police and 4% of the military as part of the uniformed components.11 As the Secretary-General noted in his most recent annual report on women and peace and security, 'the reality in our peace operations is that the number of women at all levels has stagnated, and is at risk of decreasing in the coming years through the imminent downsizing of several missions'.12
+Upon taking the oath of office as Secretary-General in December 2016, Guterres made clear that achieving gender parity was a top priority during his term in office.
+Among the early milestones, gender balance was achieved among the Secretary-General's Senior Management Group in January 2018, and parity was attained among UN resident coordinators in the field in May 2018.12 Yet gender parity in UN peace operations remains an aspirational goal, with women making-up approximately 28% of international civilian peacekeepers, and 12% of the police and 4% of the military as part of the uniformed components.13 As the Secretary-General noted in his 2018 annual report on women and peace and security, 'the reality in our peace operations is that the number of women at all levels has stagnated, and is at risk of decreasing in the coming years through the imminent downsizing of several missions'.14 That challenge has continued throughout 2019.